What are the Facts About Uninsured Drivers?

 If you have been involved in an accident with an uninsured motorist, then Rosenfeld Injury Lawyers LLC can help you from Day One.
-We have the tools, experience, and dedication to win and can represent you on contingency so that you don’t have to pay one dime until you get the award that you deserve.
-Just call Rosenfeld Injury Lawyers LLC today to find out more.
+We have the tools, experience, and dedication to win and can represent you on contingency so that you don't have to pay one dime until you get the award that you deserve.
+Just contact Rosenfeld Injury Lawyers LLC today to find out more.

 For additional information see the following pages:

 - Are There Any Illinois Laws That Address Uninsured Motorist Accidents?

 - Can I Just File A Claim With My Insurance Company Instead Of Going to The Other Party?